CobayaSampler/cobaya/docs/likelihoods.rst

 - An (optional) ``add_theory`` method specifying the requests from the theory code, if it applies.
 - An (optional) ``close`` method doing whatever needs to be done at the end of the sampling (e.g. releasing memory).

-You can use the :doc:`Gaussian likelihood <likelihood_gaussian>` as a guide.
+You can use the :doc:`Gaussian mixtures likelihood <likelihood_gaussian_mixture>` as a guide.
 If your likelihood needs a cosmological code, just define one in the input file and you can automatically access it as an attribute of your class: ``[your_likelihood].theory``.
 Use the :doc:`Planck likelihood <likelihood_planck>` as a guide to create your own cosmological likelihood.

 .. note:: ``_theory`` and ``_derived`` are reserved parameter names: you cannot use them as options in your defaults file!